Learn About Bipolar Disorder

 Symptoms of Bipolar Disorder

 Bipolar disorder is typically diagnosed during the teen years or early adulthood and is a lifelong condition, but it can be managed effectively with a treatment plan that includes medication management and psychotherapy.
-An estimated 4.4% of U.S. adults experience bipolar disorder at some time in their lives.

 People having a manic episode may: